tsjk/docker-core-lightning/README.md

 `/home/lightning/.lightning`) and one to it's configuration directory (having the default setting of `/home/lightning/.config/lightning`) in the container is sufficient.
 Note that the configuration file name should be `lightningd.conf`.
+While the `docker-compose.yml` does define defaults here, one might want to wire in different directories when migrating an existing non-containerized setup to a containerized one.
 E.g., adding
 ```
 -v "${HOME}/.lightning":"/home/lightning/.lightning" \
     -v "${HOME}/.config/lightning":"/home/lightning/.config/lightning"
 ```
-to your `docker run` command, with the host directories `"${HOME}/.lightning"` containing Core Lightning's data and `"${HOME}/.config/lightning"` containing a `lightningd.conf` should be fine.
+to the `docker run` command, with the host directories `"${HOME}/.lightning"` containing Core Lightning's data and `"${HOME}/.config/lightning"` containing a `lightningd.conf` should be fine.

-If you wire in additional plugins, do see to it that plugins needing compilation are statically built.
-Python plugins need not to be worried about in this sense (unless you do something exotic like pre-generating byte code).
+When wiring in additional plugins, one needs to be mindful about the plugins being statically built.
+Python plugins need not to be worried about in this sense (unless one does something exotic like pre-generating byte code).
-In the case of Python plugins, you do need to see to it that all requirements are available in the container.
+In the case of Python plugins, one does need to see to it that all requirements are available in the container.
 One way of installing requirements is to use a `pre-start.d` script (see the section on this below, and the `examples/.pre-start.d/01-install-python-deps.sh` file).